 Urban gardens play a crucial role in improving community nutrition and fostering a healthier, more sustainable living environment.
-They provide access to fresh produce, promote interaction, and offer social valuable educational opportunities.
-However, the of limited challenges space. financial constraints, and maintenance must be addressed to ensure the success and sustainability of these gardens.
+They provide access to fresh produce, promote social interaction, and offer valuable educational opportunities.
+However, the challenges of limited space, financial constraints, and maintenance must be addressed to ensure the success and sustainability of these gardens.